THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 But I really do enjoy money.
 I love learning about it too.

-While the story is fictional, it made me consider, “What are some real facts about money that would be fun to learn about?”
+While the story is fictional, it made me consider, “What are some fun facts about money that would be interesting to learn about?”

 After burning the midnight oil and reading through the National Archives, I have the following money facts I know you will enjoy.